frizzo01Project/frizzo01Project/README.md

-## Welcome to Fabiana Rizzo's page.
+## Welcome to Fabiana Rizzo's page 😁

 <!--
 **frizzo01Project/frizzo01Project** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.